tinygo-org/tinygo-site/content/microcontrollers/arduino-nano33-iot.md

 ### CLI Flashing on macOS

-In order to talk to flash the board using macOS, you need to discover how macOS system has named the serial port.

-- Plug your Arduino Nano33 IoT into your computer's USB port.
+- Plug your Arduino Nano33 IoT board into your computer's USB port.
-- Run this command to display the connected USB devices:

-    ```shell
-    ls /dev | grep usb
+- Build and flash your TinyGo code using the `tinygo flash` command.
+This command flashes the Arduino Nano33 IoT with the blinky1 example:

     ```

-    The above command should result in output like this:

-    ```shell
-    /dev/cu.usbmodem141201
-    /dev/tty.usbmodem141201
+    tinygo flash -target=arduino-nano33 examples/blinky1
     ```

-- Using this information, you should now be able to flash your TinyGo program to the board using this command:

-    ```shell
-    tinygo flash -target=arduino-nano33 -port=[PORT TO YOUR BOARD] [PATH TO YOUR PROGRAM]
+- The Arduino Nano33 IoT board should restart and then begin running your program.

+### CLI Flashing on Windows

+- Plug your Arduino Nano33 IoT board into your computer's USB port.
+- Double tap the "RESET" button on the board.
+- Wait until the Arduino Nano33 IoT board appears as a serial drive.
+- Build and flash your TinyGo code using the `tinygo flash` command.
+This command flashes the Arduino Nano33 IoT with the blinky1 example:

     ```

-    Replace `[PORT TO YOUR BOARD]` in the command above with the correct USB port name for your board.
+    tinygo flash -target=arduino-nano33 examples/blinky1
+    ```

 - The Arduino Nano33 IoT board should restart and then begin running your program.